fgnt/python_crashkurs/docs/first_page_en.md

  - Setting up Python (Laptop/ university computer pool), Python fundamentals, Jupyter
  - Numerical Python (numpy, scipy)
+   - Numpy introduction and exercise
+   - How to exercise: Translate math do code.
  - Evaluation and visualization (pandas, matplotlib, ...)

 <!-- While the course was originally designed for multiple presence sessions, this time the course is intended as an online tutorial.